yt-dlp/yt-dlp/README.md

 ## Post-Processing Options:
     -x, --extract-audio             Convert video files to audio-only files (requires ffmpeg and ffprobe)
-    --audio-format FORMAT           Specify audio format to convert the audio to when -x is used.
-Currently supported formats
+    --audio-format FORMAT           Format to convert the audio to when -x is used. (currently supported: best (default),
-                                    are: best (default) or one of aac, flac, mp3, m4a, opus, vorbis, wav, alac
-    --audio-quality QUALITY         Specify ffmpeg audio quality to use when converting the audio with -x.
+                                    mp3, aac, m4a, opus, vorbis, flac, alac, wav) --audio-quality QUALITY         Specify ffmpeg audio quality to use when converting the audio with -x.
 Insert a value between 0 (best) and 10 (worst) for VBR or a specific bitrate like 128K (default 5)
     --remux-video FORMAT            Remux the video into another container if necessary (currently supported: mp4, mkv,
-                                    flv, webm, mov, avi, mka, ogg, aac, flac, mp3, m4a, opus, vorbis, wav, alac).
+                                    flv, webm, mov, avi, mka, ogg, mp3, aac, m4a, opus, vorbis, flac, alac, wav).
 If target container does not support the
                                     video/audio codec, remuxing will fail.
 You
                                     can specify multiple rules; Eg.
                                     "aac>m4a/mov>mp4/mkv" will remux aac to m4a,
-                                    mov to mp4 and anything else to mkv.
-    --recode-video FORMAT           Re-encode the video into another format if necessary.
+                                    mov to mp4 and anything else to mkv --recode-video FORMAT           Re-encode the video into another format if necessary.
 The syntax and supported formats
                                     are the same as --remux-video